charmed-kubernetes/bundle/README.md

 juju scp kubernetes-master/0:config ~/.kube/config
 ```

 Fetch a binary for the architecture you have deployed.
+If your client is a
+different architecture you will need to get the appropriate `kubectl` binary
+through other means.

 ```
 juju scp kubernetes-master/0:kubectl ./kubectl